Storing water is one of the most important things a prepper can do. It should be the first thing on your list or at least close to the top!

 It takes just three days to die without water.
 To put that into perspective, a person can go for weeks without food!

-When storing water, you should try to store 1 gallon per person per day.
-That may not seem like a lot, but it adds up really fast and that makes storing water more difficult than it may first appear.
+When storing water, you should try to store 1 gallon per person daily.
+That may not seem like a lot, but it adds up really fast, making storing water more difficult than it may first appear.
 That’s one of the reasons that people often skip over water storage.

-As a baseline, I’d recommend storing enough water for you and your family for 2 weeks and then add from there.
+As a baseline, I’d recommend storing enough water for you and your family for two weeks and then adding from there.
 That means you should have around 56 gallons of water stored at a minimum for a family of 4.

-Should you buy large or small water storage containers?
+Should you buy large or small water containers?

-It really depends on your situation.
-If you live in an apartment then you’ll probably want something on the smaller side.
+It depends on your situation.
+If you live in an apartment, you’ll probably want something on the smaller side.
 If you own a home or have access to a garage, then you can go for a combination of large and small containers.

 Small containers are the easiest to store since they can fit just about anywhere and can be moved easily if needed.
-The downside is that it’s expensive to buy a lot of smaller purpose made water storage containers.
+The downside is that it’s expensive to buy a lot of smaller purpose-made containers.

-Large containers allow you to store a ton of water really easily.
-Just a couple 55-gallon water storage containers will put you lightyears ahead of most people.
-The downside is water is extremely heavy and once you will these containers it can be really difficult to move them.
-For larger containers, it can be pretty much impossible to do without heavy machinery.
-They also take up a lot of space which makes them less accessible to some people.
+Large containers allow you to store a ton of water easily.
+Just a few 55-gallon containers will put you lightyears ahead of most people.
+The downside is water is extremely heavy; once you find these containers, it can be really difficult to move them.
+It can be pretty much impossible to do larger containers without heavy machinery.
+They also take up a lot of space, making them less accessible to some people.

 I prefer a combination of the two.
-I use large water tanks in my garage and backyard and I have a 55-gallon barrel and WaterBricks in my basement.
+I use large water tanks in my garage and backyard, a 55-gallon barrel, and WaterBricks in my basement.

-I know the water in my basement is clean and can be used right away in case of an emergency.
-The water in my tanks outside and in the garage should be okay to drink, but I would probably run it through a filter or boil it just in case.
+I know the water in my basement is clean and can be used immediately in an emergency.
+The water in my tanks outside and the garage should be okay to drink, but I would probably run it through a filter or boil it just in case.
 Either way, I have plenty of water.

 Can I fill water tanks with secondary water?

-Before you fill your water tanks or barrels with a hose in your yard, you need to know if you’re using secondary water or not.
-If the water source is coming from the secondary water, you should filter the water or boil it prior to drinking it.
+Before you fill your water tanks or barrels with a hose in your yard, you need to know whether you’re using secondary water.
+If the water source comes from the secondary water, you should filter it or boil it before drinking it.

-What We Looked for in the Best Water Storage Containers
+What We Looked for in Our Recommended Containers

-Cost: We evaluated cost because it’s an important factor for most of us.
+Cost: We evaluated cost because it’s important for most of us.